-The new slate of Club #28 officers were sworn in at the June 28 2018 Installation of officers and “Passing of the Gavel” ceremony led by Area 30 Director Edwin A. Mercado-Rivera DTM at the Herndon Branch Library.
-These officers will serve the July- December 2018 term.
+The new slate of Club #28 officers were sworn in at the December 20 2018 Installation of officrs and “Passing of the Gavel” ceremony led by Division C Director Edwin Mercado-Rivera at the Herndon Branch Library.
+These officers will serve the January- June 2019 term.

 This is a group of brave, dynamic officers… two officers are serving for the first time ever in a Toastmaster term, three are returning as officers but in a different roles for the 1st time at Club #28 and two others will be returning a post they have served in before.
 Please congratulate these courageous Toastmasters when you see them: